vult-dsp/vult/README.md

 - [Optional] oUnit >= 2.0 (to run the tests)

 ### Installing the tools
- The simplest way to instal the requirements is with Opam (https://opam.ocaml.org/)
+ The simplest way to instal the requirements is with OPAM (https://opam.ocaml.org/)
 ```
 $ opam switch 4.02.1
 $ opam install containers